-The vineyards cover 53 hectares of vineyards.
-They are with the varieties Cabernet Sauvignon (48%), Merlot (42%), Cabernet Franc (8%) and Petit Verdot (2%).
-The long-lived, many years storable red wine is in stainless steel tanks fermented and then 12 to 18 months in 60% to 100% new barriques expanded.
-Every year 150,000 to 250,000 bottles are produced.
-From a total of 132 hectares of vineyards within the districts Moulis and Listrac comes from second wine "Les Granges of the domain Edmond de Rothschild".
-It is blended from 50% Merlot, 40% Cabernet Sauvignon and 10% Cabernet Franc and is halved for 12 months in each big wooden barrels and Barrels expanded.
+The vineyards cover 53 hectares.
+You are with the varieties Cabernet Sauvignon (48%), Merlot (42%), Cabernet Franc (8%) and Petit Verdot (2%) planted.
+The long-lived, long-lasting red wine is in stainless steel tanks fermented and then 12 to 18 months in 60% to 100% new ones barriques expanded.
+150,000 to 250,000 bottles are produced annually.
+From a total of 132 hectares of vines within the Moulis and Listrac districts comes from second wine "Les Granges des Domaines Edmond de Rothschild".
+It is blended from 50% Merlot, 40% Cabernet Sauvignon and 10% Cabernet Franc and is half in for 12 months large wooden barrels and barriques expanded.
 Of these, 250,000 to 350,000 bottles are produced annually.
 A rosé wine is marketed under the name "Le Rosé de Clarke" (Merlot, Cabernet Franc).